 - A research paper on a topic of the student's choice, using primary and secondary research sources, and considering some aspect of globalization and its impact on one or two advanced industrialized countries (two countries mandatory for graduate students).
 The paper is expected to use the class readings to help analyze the topic.
 It should also use original research, citing at least 20 refereed articles/chapters in books/books.
-This is to be undertaken in three stages: - a 3-5 page topic abstract, argument, basic outline, and working bibliography for a research paper on a topic of your choice, due on October 30th (5% of the grade); - the final draft of the research paper of 5000 to 6000 words for undergraduates, 7000 to 8000 for graduate students, due on or before the last class session (40% of the grade).
+This is to be undertaken in three stages: - a 3-5 page topic abstract, argument, basic outline, and working bibliography for a research paper on a topic of your choice, due on October 30th (5% of the grade); - the final draft of the research paper of 4000 words for undergraduates, 6000 for graduate students, due on or before the last class session (45% of the grade).